cloudfoundry-community/mattermost-cf-integrator/README.md

 # mattermost-cf-integrator [![Build Status](https://travis-ci.org/cloudfoundry-community/mattermost-cf-integrator.svg)](https://travis-ci.org/cloudfoundry-community/mattermost-cf-integrator)
 Integrate [mattermost](http://www.mattermost.org/) into Cloud Foundry.

+**Why it's different from the [mattermost-boshrelease](https://github.com/cloudfoundry-community/mattermost-boshrelease) ?** the boshrelease made by stark&wayne is made for Cloud Foundry operators and only them can deploy mattermost in an IaaS (not Cloud Foundry in fact).
+Here it's made for final Cloud Foundry users who want a private mattermost running inside a Cloud Foundry like [Bluemix](https://console.ng.bluemix.net/) or [PWS](https://run.pivotal.io).

 [Mattermost](http://www.mattermost.org/) is an open source, on-prem Slack-alternative.
 It offers modern communication from behind your firewall, including messaging and file sharing across PCs and phones with archiving and instant search.